bbauska/UC-Davis-Inter-jQuery/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 144. animate scroll top (74) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./images/image144.webp"
-  alt="Animate in 8 tens of a second property of scrollTop." style="border: 2px solid black; border-radius:15px; width:50%;" />
+  title="Animate in 8 tens of a second property of scrollTop" alt="Animate in 8 tens of a second property of scrollTop." style="border: 2px solid black; border-radius:15px; width:50%;" />
 </p>